-Refer to Financial Management's web page: http://budget.nv.gov/IAudits/About/FinancialMgmt/FinancialMgmt/ for guidance to assist in the development and documentation of the agency's policies and procedures for compliance with the State's uniform system of internal accounting, administrative control, and minimum internal control guidelines.
+Refer to Division's web page - Developing Written Procedures for guidance in the development and documentation of the agency's policies and procedures for compliance with the State's uniform system of internal accounting and administrative control and minimum internal control guidelines.

-2418 Agency Review and Evaluation
+2418 Agency Review/Evaluation and Biennial Reports

-Each agency is required to perform an annual internal control review and evaluation to identify potential areas of weaknesses, and non-compliance.
-The annual review should include:
+NRS 353A.025 requires each agency to periodically review its system of internal accounting and administrative control.
+To meet the requirements of this statute, each agency is required to perform, at a minimum, a biennial internal control review and evaluation to identify potential areas of weaknesses and non-compliance.
+The review should include:

-- 1. An evaluation of actual procedures by completing the "Self-Assessment Questionnaire" (SAQ) by observing and interviewing persons involved with each fiscal process. - 2.
-A comparison of the Agency's written procedures to the SAQ to ensure that the procedures address all of the questions.
-Each question on the SAQ should be cross referenced to the corresponding page and paragraph (or other location identifier) in the written procedures. - 3.
-A comparison of actual procedures to written procedures. - 4.
-Test a sample of each kind of transaction processed by the agency using the trans-action testing checklist available on the Financial Management website or equivalent document.
+- 1. An evaluation of the agency's actual procedures by completing the "Self-Assessment Questionnaire" (SAQ) and comparing the agency's written procedures to the SAQ to ensure written procedures address all possible processes.
+This evaluation should include observation and interview of persons involved with each fiscal process. - 2.
+A comparison of the actual procedures used by agency staff to the agency's written procedures. - 3.
+A sample test of each type of transaction processed by the agency.
+Agencies may use the transaction testing checklist available on the Division's web page Forms and Resources or an equivalent document. - 4.
+The SAQ and the transaction testing checklist must be maintained by the agency, but does not need to be submitted to the Division.